 If you have a tooth abscess, and you want to save the tooth - then most likely will be needing root canal treatment to save the tooth.
 We get asked many Tooth Abscess Questions and people wanting Root Canal Information Question Posts with us at DentalChat.
 Getting a root canal can be costly and many people fear the procedure since they do not really understand what is a Root Canal?

 Getting a root canal is not what people want to hear - though if they do want to save their tooth, this is possibly the only way once the cavity in the tooth has reached the pulp canal.
 Having Root Canal Treatment or getting a root canal on a tooth can be fairly painless.
 Once the pulp tissue is removed from the tooth, then your teeth become non-vital.
 That is, they do not feel pain, etc. Though, the tooth is still in the tooth socket area - and if your dentist or endodontist does go slightly past the root tip, may feel it.

 For adults who have had many fillings, getting a root canal at some point may be a reality.
 Generally, many fillings are usually required for those that have cavities or decay in their tooth.
 Those adults that have experienced getting a root canal, it is something that they still probably remember.
 Getting a root canal now at the dentist, many times is not painful.

-Why, would someone need a root canal?
+Many times, people wonder, why would I need a root canal?
 If pulp nerve area of the tooth is exposed, a large dental cavity goes into the pulp canal or if have major trauma to a tooth - these are some of the reasons why someone may need root canal treatment.
 If the filling being done is "very close to the nerve," or the filling is "very deep," then may require root canal treatment.
 In this Root Canals Blog / Root Canal Chatting online - we will be discussing what is a root canal.
 People needing a root canal will sometimes have what is called Pulpitis or inflammation of the tooth pulp tissue.